C++ Coding Standards

 Each header file should stand alone.
 Users as well as refactoring tools should not be required to meet any particular requirements in order to incorporate the header.

 Header files should always be self-contained (i.e., they should compile by themselves) and terminate in .h.
-Non-header files intended for inclusion must end in .inc and must be used sparingly.
+Non-header files intended for inclusion must end in .inc and be used sparingly.
 Each header file should stand alone.
-Users as well as refactoring tools should not be required to meet any particular requirements in order to incorporate the header.
+Users and refactoring tools should not be required to meet any particular requirements to incorporate the header.

 Template and inline function definitions should be kept in the same file as their declarations.
 These construct definitions must be included in every .cc file that utilizes them, or the program will fail to link in some build setups.
 If declarations and definitions are in separate files, the former should contain the latter by default.